[Average reading time – 3 minutes]

-Whilst blogging probably isn’t the best way of generating awareness of your product, service or brand, it can certainly help you to reach new potential customers.
-For your blog to be read by new people, its needs to have:
+Whilst blogging probably isn’t the best way of generating awareness of your product, service, or brand, it can certainly help you to reach new potential customers.
+For your blog to be read by new people, it needs to have:

-- an attention-grabbing title which makes it clear what benefit the reader will get from clicking
+- an attention-grabbing title that makes it clear what benefit the reader will get from clicking

 - Optimisation for search engines so that it ranks high on Google (and other engines) for your keyphrase

 To get more information about how to write a blog you can check out my post called Blogging: The 7 Habits of Highly Effective Bloggers

 So, you’ve managed to get your reader to click on your post which takes them to your blog on your website.
 Great.

 People want to be entertained.
 Long gone are the days when companies could just stick an ad in the Yellow Pages and the clients would come flooding in.
 Consumers want more bang for their buck and with social media channels providing a high level of connection, customers are seeking out interaction; a two-way communication with the brands they love.